cjneely10/EukMetaSanity/README.md

 ### Run output

-This will create a directory structure resembling:
+This will create a directory structure with **non-empty files** resembling:
 ```
 out/
   |-- wdir/